Sky Dancers: Animated series

-In 1996, the toys were the basis for an animated television spinoff produced by Gaumont Multimedia in association with Abrams Gentile Entertainment.
+In 1996, the toys were the basis for an animated television spin-off produced by Gaumont Multimedia in association with Abrams-Gentile Entertainment.
 The series premiered on France 2 on April 12, 1997, and had twenty-six episodes.
-The series follows five students at the High Hope Dance Academy under Queen Skyla, who work to defend the kingdom from her brother-in-law Sky Clone.
-Sky Clone killed his brother Skyler, Skyla's husband, as revenge for him being selected as king over him, but was unable to gain control of the Sky Swirl Stone, which gave the Sky Dancers their powers.
+The series follows five students at the High Hope Dance Academy under Queen Skyla, who work to defend the kingdom from her brother-in-law Sky Clone, who killed his brother Skyler, Skyla's husband, as revenge for him being selected as king over him, but was unable to gain control of the Sky Swirl Stone, which gave the Sky Dancers their powers.

+Choreographer Mia Frye-Ressiga served as artistic consultant for the series' choreography.